jjasferreira/hangman-socket-cpp/README.md

 ## doubts

+- How do we know that the player has won?
+Should we go through every line of the active game file and see if that letter is in the word using a set, and then eliminate that letter from the set or is there an alternative way (e.g. writing a line at the end of the game file with the word progress)?

+- Where can we/should we save the trial number on the server side?

+- Are we supposed to select the words fromthe word file in order as is done is Tejo or can we select them randomly?

 - "If there is no ongoing game for this player then status = FIN and the GS server responds with a file containing the summary of the most recently finished game for this player.
 Upon receiving this summary, the player displays the information and considers the current game as terminated."
 What game?
 There is no ongoing game.

 - When we close the app with Ctrl+C mid-game and then run the executable again, it says that there is an ongoing game when we `start` and that we have quitted it successfully when we `quit`, but why does it say that there is an ongoing game again when we `start` again.
 Furthermore, when we `play`, it says there is no game.
 What is going on?
 Is this a bug?